 Skills

-- I have expert level knowledge (and love) of XHTML, CSS, javascript, and current best practices in web development around progressive enhancement, accessibility and front-end performance - that works in all major web browsers - gathered through ten years of building web applications.
+- I have expert level knowledge (and love) of XHTML, HTML5, CSS, JavaScript, and current best practices in web development around progressive enhancement, accessibility and front-end performance - that works in all major web browsers - gathered through more than a decade of building web applications.

 - I am a passionate believer in The Cluetrain Manifesto, in personal leadership, in having passion for my work, and in doing the right thing.

 - I have built training programs around web standards, and delivered them around the globe.
-I've spoken on web standards-related topics at several conferences in the past four years.
+I've spoken on web standards-related topics at dozens of conferences over the years.

 - I am well-versed in SEO best practices and implementation.